request an appointment online.

 View Clinical TrialsPituitary Tumor Symptoms

 Pituitary gland tumors often do not have symptoms in the early stages.
 When they do have symptoms, they vary from person to person.
 Many patients live with pituitary tumors for years before the tumors are found.
-Symptoms often are slow to develop and often are like those of other medical problems.
+Symptoms typically are slow to develop and often are like those of other medical problems.

 If a pituitary tumor grows too large, it may press on normal pituitary gland tissue.
-This may cause the pituitary gland not to work correctly and decrease levels of pituitary hormones.
-If the tumor presses against other parts of the body, symptoms may include headaches, double vision and loss of vision due to pressure on the optic nerves.
-When a pituitary tumor causes other glands to make too much hormone, symptoms depend on the gland(s) involved.
-Pituitary tumor symptoms may include the following:
+This can result in low levels of certain hormones.
+If the tumor presses against other parts of the body, symptoms may include headaches, double vision and/or loss of vision due to pressure on the optic nerves.

 - Rounded "moon" face